Intersection Improvements

 What is so wrong with them now?
 Traffic flow is good now.
 If large truck traffic had a dedicated route that would certainly help.
 Work on a buy pass before chaining these intersections now.

-Oldercitizen asked about 1 year ago
+Oldercitizen asked almost 2 years ago

 This project focuses on managing future growth for when the City’s population grows to 90,000 and 120,000 residents.
 It is normal practice for municipalities to plan for future events as failing to do this will lead to additional constraints and cost increases at a later date.